 Built between 1806 and 1808 to commemorate Napoleon’s military victories, the acoustics inside are impressive and reverberate off the walls.

 Louvre Museu, where the famous Mona Lisa resides, should be your first stop upon visiting this world-famous museum.
 However, choose wisely, it’s enormous.
 Plan out your top art to see before going.
 You could be here all week and still not see everything.
 The triangle Louvre is the entrance , yes that is part of the museum.
 First opened as a museum in 1753, some of the buildings are much older than that.

 Poilane is known as one of the best or even the best bakery in Paris.
 Poilane has six locations in Paris.

 The walk to Notre Dame.

 The Notre Dame Cathedral Paris or Notre Dame de Paris (Meaning ‘Our Lady of Paris’ in French).
 One of the first gothic cathedrals built in the Gothic period.
 Work began back in the 12th century.
 Because construction didn’t end till 300 years later, you will see various styles of architecture throughout.
-Due to a fie, Notre Dame is temporarily closed.
-However, you can still walk around the gated area and gaze at wonder at the enormity of it.
+Due to a fire, Notre Dame is temporarily closed.
+However, you can still walk around the gated area and gaze and wonder at the enormity of it.